bojandro/flask-rest-social-network/README.md

 - post like
 - post unlike
 - analytics about how many likes was made.
 API returns analytics aggregated by day.
-- last login time and when he made a last request to the service.
+- last login time and when user made a last request to the service.

 Database used in this project is ```MySQL```, its installation will not be explained here.